 Since my husband, Brad, is allergic to shellfish we always make vegan kimchi.
 If you want to make more traditional kimchi, then I recommend exploring Maanchi.com.

-And watch the video: How to Make Kimchi: according to my Kun Umma for an entertaining look at kimchi and Korean-Canadian immigrant life.
+And check out this video: How to Make Kimchi: according to my Kun Umma for an entertaining look at kimchi and Korean-Canadian immigrant life.

 What can you do with kimchi?

 Kimchi is a tasty all-purpose condiment.
 Fresh kimchi (only 3 to 7 days old) is sweet and sparkling.
 It is typically served alongside of meals, like a salad or pickles.

 As kimchi ages, it becomes sour and is more suited towards flavouring other dishes and meals.
 Sour kimchi is delicious, probiotic and perfect for making quick, Asian-inspired meals.
-Here are five delicious ways to serve sour kimchi.
+Here are six delicious ways to serve sour kimchi.

 - Serve it as a trendy hot dog or hamburger topping.

 - Kimchi fried rice is my kids’ favorite way to eat kimchi.

 - Use kimchi to make a rich and delicious noodle bowl (not a vegetarian recipe, but you can use tofu for the protein instead.)

 - This quick and easy vegan kimchi soup only takes 15 minutes to make.

 - Add kimchi to an Asian-inspired Buddha bowl.